Eco-Friendly Trash Bags: What To Know and What To Buy

 Think about the considerations mentioned above when searching for the best eco-friendly trash bag for you.
 Do you want recycled plastic because it’s going to the landfill anyway?
 Can you use compostable bags because the bag and all the contents belong in a compost facility?
 Are you putting them in a backyard compost bin or sending them to an industrial or commercial composting facility?
 Do you even really need them?

-I’ve included a few types of eco-friendly trash bags to consider that either I’ve used or get great reviews online.
+I’ve included a few types of eco-friendly trash bags to consider that either I’ve used or have gotten great reviews online.
 Check these out.
-If they don’t meet your needs, of course you can always do a quick internet search and pay attention to the qualities I discussed in detail above.
+If they don’t meet your needs, of course, you can always do a quick internet search and pay attention to the qualities I discussed in detail above.

 Compostable Trash Bags